 Earlier this year, fans of Monopoly voted on a new token to add to the game.
 They also voted on which piece it would replace.
 With only 8% of the vote, the iron was the low man on the totem pole.
 Perhaps saddest to see it go is Monopoly World Champion, Bjorn Halvard Knappskog, who used the piece in his last championship match.
 The iron should have seen the writing on the wall, it was the second least popular piece in a 1998 vote.

-Around since the beginning, the shoe is modeled after the practical work shoe of the 30s.
-Instead of changing its design with the times, the Shoe has remained the same and is a symbol of both hard work and the riches that can come along with it.
+Around since the beginning, the Boot was modeled after the practical work shoe of the 30s.
+Instead of changing its design with the times, the Boot has remained the same and is a symbol of both hard work and the riches that can come along with it.
+It met it demise this year, as an online vote forced the Boot into retirement.

 The die-cast metal battleship token is actually somewhat of a game piece celebrity.
 The piece was originally used by Parker Brothers in a game called “Conflict.”
 When that game failed it was easy enough for the company to take the pieces and use them in Monopoly.
 Since then, it has also been used in the game “Diplomacy” as well.